When we’ll find out election results: Here’s what we know about swing states, ballot counting and more

 This section will be updated as states release further details about their plans.

-Arizona: The state allows mail ballots to be counted before Election Day, which means voters can expect to see more advanced results on election night, if everything goes according to plan.
+Arizona: The state allows mail ballots to be processed and counted before Election Day, which means voters can expect to see more advanced results on election night, if everything goes according to plan.
 The process can start earlier than it did in 2018, when results remained unclear in a major Senate race for nearly a week.
 At least one major county has also upgraded its equipment.

 Election officials plan to release initial results around 8 p.m. local time, or about an hour after polls close, combining all ballots cast before Election Day by mail and in person.
 The next ballots to be counted will be those cast at polling locations on Election Day, followed by mail ballots returned that day.

-Florida: The state allows mail ballots to be counted before Election Day, which means voters can expect to see more advanced results on election night, if everything goes according to plan.
+Florida: The state allows mail ballots to be processed and counted before Election Day, which means voters can expect to see more advanced results on election night, if everything goes according to plan.

 Initial statewide results are expected in Florida at 8 p.m.
 Eastern time on election night and will include ballots cast early in-person and by mail.

-Georgia: Mail ballots cannot be counted until after polls close on Election Day.
+Georgia: Mail ballots can be processed before Election Day, but cannot be counted until polls close.

 Secretary of State Brad Raffensperger has predicted that results for “very, very close” races will be available one or two days after the election at the latest.
 Results for less competitive races will be available on election night, he said.

-Michigan: In jurisdictions with more than 25,000 people, mail ballots can be counted starting Nov.
-2. Other jurisdictions must wait until Election Day.
+Michigan: In jurisdictions with more than 25,000 people, mail ballots can be processed starting Nov.
+2. Other jurisdictions must wait until Election Day, when ballots are counted.

 Michigan expects to have unofficial statewide results available Nov.
 6, if not earlier, once all ballots are counted.
 Counties may release preliminary results before that.

-Minnesota: The state allows mail ballots to be counted before Election Day and expects to release preliminary results after polls close around 8 p.m. local time that combine Election Day in-person, early in-person and mail votes.
+Minnesota: The state allows mail ballots to be processed and counted before Election Day.
+Officials expect to release preliminary results after polls close around 8 p.m. local time that combine Election Day in-person, early in-person and mail votes.

-North Carolina: Mail ballots cannot be counted until Election Day, but a heavy volume of early in-person votes this year means voters can expect to see more advanced results on election night, if everything goes according to plan.
+North Carolina: Mail ballots can be processed before Nov.
+3, but not counted until that day.
+Still, a heavy volume of early in-person votes this year means voters can expect to see more advanced results on election night, if everything goes according to plan.

 North Carolina expects to report results from early in-person votes and mail ballots cast before Election Day after all polls close statewide at 7:30 p.m.
 Eastern.
 Election Day votes will be counted last.
 The state expects it will report results on election night reflecting more than 95 percent of votes cast in the election.

-Ohio: Mail ballots cannot be counted until Election Day.
+Ohio: Mail ballots can be processed before Election Day, but not counted until polls close.
 Ohio plans to release preliminary results on election night that combine Election Day in-person, early in-person and mail votes returned by close of polls.

-Pennsylvania: Mail ballots cannot be counted until Election Day, despite local election officials pleading with the legislature to give them more time.
+Pennsylvania: Mail ballots cannot be processed or counted until Election Day, despite local election officials pleading with the legislature to give them more time.

 Secretary of State Kathy Boockvar has predicted that the vast majority of ballots will be counted “in a matter of days” or “by the weekend [after the election] … maybe even significantly sooner.”
 A spokeswoman said the state is making changes to its system to provide an analysis of different types of votes cast and report the number yet to be counted, broken down by county.

-Wisconsin: Mail ballots cannot be counted until Election Day.
+Wisconsin: Mail ballots cannot be processed or counted until Election Day.

 Wisconsin has no statewide reporting process for unofficial results on election night, but municipal clerks are required to report their tallies to county clerks within two hours of finishing the count.
 Most mail ballots are counted at precincts where the voter would have cast a ballot in person.